web-platform-dx/web-features/docs/publishing.md

 > [!NOTE]
 > This section is for [project owners](../GOVERNANCE.md#roles-and-responsibilities).

-These are the steps to publish a regular release on npm and as a GitHub release:
+These are the steps to publish a regular release on npm and as a GitHub release.
+Typically, a maintainer follows these steps shortly after merging Dependabot PR that upgrades `@mdn/browser-compat-data`.

+> [!TIP]
+> Running these commands at the start of the release process or after you've opened the PR version bump PR, can speed up this process:
+>
+> ```sh
+> $ git checkout PREVIOUS_RELEASE_TAG && npm install && npx tsx ./scripts/stats.ts
+> $ git fetch origin main && git checkout origin/main && npm install && npx tsx ./scripts/stats.ts
+> ```

+To publish a release:

 1. Determine if it should be a major, minor, or patch release.